TruthScan vs. Decopy AI Image Detector: Which Detects AI Images Better in 2026?

 TruthScan has quickly become one of the most advanced AI detection suites out there.
 It’s not just an image detector — it’s a comprehensive AI detection ecosystem with tools designed to identify AI across text, images, audio, and even video.

 Its AI Image Detector sits at the core of that system.
-Designed for real-time analysis, it can flag manipulated or synthetic visuals with sub-second detection speeds (under 100ms).
-That makes it viable not just for individuals, but for companies that need to verify hundreds or thousands of images per day — think journalists, content platforms, or cybersecurity teams.
+Designed for real-time analysis, it can flag manipulated or synthetic visuals with sub-second detection speeds, and TruthScan now describes under-500ms results for enterprise deployments.
+That makes it viable not just for individuals, but for companies that need to verify hundreds or thousands of images per day, like journalists, content platforms, or cybersecurity teams.

 A few things make TruthScan’s approach stand out: